Consensys/mythril/tests/testdata/outputs_expected/rubixi.sol.markdown

 ### Description

 A possible integer overflow exists in the function `_function_0xfae14192`.
-The addition may result in a value higher than the maximum representable integer.
+The addition or multiplication may result in a value higher than the maximum representable integer.

 In *<TESTDATA>/inputs/rubixi.sol:37*